 The Licensee shall only provide the October recreation streamflows specified above in Table 17 upon a determination by the Deputy Director that such streamflows can be provided in compliance with water quality standards and without unacceptable environmental impact.
-The determination made by the Deputy Director shall be based on an investigation of the potential for ecologically suitable recreational streamflow based on monitoring identified in Condition 8.C. - Amphibian and Reptile Monitoring, below.
+The determination made by the Deputy Director shall be based on an investigation of the potential for ecologically suitable recreational streamflow based on monitoring identified in Condition 8.C. - Amphibian and Reptile Monitoring.
 The initial evaluation and determination shall be made within five years of license issuance.
-Absent a determination that such streamflows can be provided, the Licensee shall annually request that the subject be reconsidered by the USFS, State Water Board, USFWS, and CDFG for the first ten years after the initial determination.
+Absent a determination that such streamflows can be provided without harm, the Licensee shall annually request that the subject be re-evaluated by USFS, USFWS, CDFW, and the State Water Board for the first ten years after the initial determination.

-If October flows specified in Table 17 cannot be provided for operational, environmental, or other reasons, the equivalent flow volume will be provided in addition to the specified recreational streamflows for the following spring upon approval of the Deputy Director.
-Scheduled boating days shall not exceed the total displayed in the table above.
-However, if October flows are provided the following spring, the boating days in the spring may exceed those displayed in the table.
-In addition, the frequency and magnitude of the boating flows may be adjusted within the total volume of water displayed in the table after consultation with USFS, State Water Board, CDFG, USFWS, and BLM, and upon approval of the Deputy Director.
+If October flows specified in Table 17 cannot be provided for operational, environmental, or other reasons, the equivalent flow volume will be provided in addition to the specified recreational streamflows for the following spring upon Deputy Director approval.
+Scheduled boating days shall not exceed the total displayed in Table 17.
+However, if October flows are provided the following spring, the boating days in the spring may exceed those displayed in Table 17.
+In addition, the frequency and magnitude of the boating flows may be adjusted within the total volume of water displayed in Table 17 after consultation with USFS, CDFW, USFWS, BLM, State Water Board staff and members of the boating community and upon Deputy Director approval.
+The Licensee shall provide the Deputy Director with any comments provided during the consultation process.